 The Honors Program is designed to provide sociology majors with the opportunity to sharpen their research skills and deepen their understanding of the discipline through a two-to-three semester program of directed independent research and writing.
 The program also offers the opportunity for formal recognition, through Departmental Honors, of those undergraduates who have demonstrated unusual competence in sociology by successfully completing a sustained independent research project.
-Small grants for honors thesis research are generously supported by the Chandler Davidson Research Fund as well as the Walter Hall Scholars program.
+Small grants for honors thesis research are generously supported by the Chandler and Ian Davidson Scholars Fund as well as the Walter Hall Scholars program.

 To be eligible for the program, students must have:

 During the fall and early spring semester of their junior year, students are invited to consult with tenured and tenure-track members of the faculty about a potential thesis topic.
 All students must have at least one tenured or tenure-track faculty member in the sociology department as their thesis chair.
 The student must submit a written description of their proposed research project to the chosen faculty member for approval of their topic and review of their proposal, as well as secure agreement of the chosen faculty member(s) to serve as their thesis committee chair.

 Once a thesis supervisor has been identified, the student must submit a written description of their proposed research project to the departmental undergraduate advisor, Dr. Sergio Chavez .
 The proposal should be 2-3 pages in length, double-spaced, and is due by April 1st of their junior year.
 It should include a signed statement from the chosen faculty member agreeing to serve as their chair advisor.